credondocr/credondocr.github.com/_posts/2015-03-29-angular-fullstack-tutorial.md

 ##Estructura del proyecto

 	├── client
 	│   ├── app                 - All of our app specific components go in here │   ├── assets              - Custom assets: fonts, images, etc… │   ├── components          - Our reusable components, non-specific to to our app │
 	├── e2e                     - Our protractor end to end tests
 	│
 	└── server
 	    ├── api                 - Our apps server api
 	    ├── auth                - For handling authentication with different auth strategies ├── components          - Our reusable or app-wide components ├── config              - Where we do the bulk of our apps configuration │   └── local.env.js    - Keep our environment variables out of source control │   └── environment     - Configuration specific to the node environment └── views               - Server rendered views

+	 .
+    |-- _client
+    |   |-- app
+    	|-- assets
+    	|--components
+    |-- _includes
+    |-- _layouts
+    |   |-- default.html
+    |   |-- post.html
+    |-- _posts
+    |   |-- 2011-10-25-open-source-is-good.markdown
+    |   |-- 2011-04-26-hello-world.markdown
+    |-- _site
+    |-- index.html
+    |-- assets
+        |-- css
+            |-- style.css
+        |-- javascripts

 Tomado de la página del desarrollador.